Chapter 10 - Student Learning and Development

 A second useful source of information about student satisfaction is the College Student Experience Questionnaire (CSEQ), administered for the first time at Shippensburg in 1996 to seniors and soon-to-be seniors.
 Among other measures, the CSEQ includes eight that ascertain student perceptions of the university environment.
 Five measure the extent to which the environment is perceived by undergraduates to emphasize certain aspects of student learning and personal development; the other three measure students' perceptions of their relationships with others on campus.

 Students perceive Shippensburg as emphasizing most the development of their academic, scholarly and intellectual abilities.
 Less emphasized in their view is the development of vocational and occupational competence, and least emphasized is the development of students' esthetic, expressive and creative talents.
-Of the three types of relationship measured, the ones perceived to be most positive were those with other students followed by those with faculty and least positive (even less than the norm) were those with administrative personnel and offices.
+Of the three types of relationships measured, the ones perceived to be most positive were those with other students followed by those with faculty and the least positive (even less than the norm) were those with administrative personnel and offices.
 Shippensburg ratings were similar to those of students from other public, comprehensive universities although the high end of the scales was slightly higher and the low end slightly lower for Shippensburg.

 Alumni Satisfaction.
 For many years, the university has surveyed its alumni to learn how satisfied they are with their education at Shippensburg.
 In a survey of alumni who graduated with baccalaureate degrees in 1992, 85 percent rated the university overall as above average or excellent; 86.5 percent would start college over at Shippensburg; and, 95 percent would recommend the university to others.
 In evaluating the academic aspects of their experience, alumni reported being most satisfied with class size, the quality of instruction and usefulness of courses in their major, and the availability of faculty.
 They were less satisfied with the extent to which technology was a part of their instruction, the usefulness of general education courses and the availability of courses.
 Both the quality of instruction and the usefulness of courses in the major were rated significantly higher than the quality of instruction and usefulness of courses in general education.
 With respect to services and activities, alumni were most satisfied with the library, intramural athletics, recreational facilities and the university store.
 They were least satisfied with financial aid, multicultural affairs, the career development center and scheduling.

 The usefulness of the alumni survey is somewhat limited by the fact that the respondents are 1992 graduates who would have entered the university in 1988 or earlier.
 Since that time a number of changes have been instituted.
-Hence, alumni respondents would not have experienced the increase in the number of general education credit units required in science, and Bachelor of Arts degree earners would not have completed the current foreign language proficiency requirement.
+Hence, alumni respondents would not have experienced an increase in the number of general education credit units required in science, and Bachelor of Arts degree earners would not have completed the current foreign language proficiency requirement.
 Before the nineties, enrollment management did not play as it does now a significant role in admissions and scheduling, which may account for at least some of the dissatisfaction with the availability of courses and scheduling.
 Tremendous strides have been made in the incorporation of technology in instruction in the past six years (see Chapter Eleven).
 Similarly, major changes have been instituted to improve and enhance the financial aid, multicultural affairs and career development services in the last six years.
 Therefore, the results of this survey should be weighed in the light of both these changes and other more recent data.

 In a 1996 survey of alumni who graduated from the fourteen campuses of the Pennsylvania State System of Higher Education, Shippensburg graduates' satisfaction ranking was identical to the system-wide pattern.
 The highest level of satisfaction reported was with the extent to which internships, fieldwork and clinical experiences had helped former students develop their professional skills.
 Alumni from all of the campuses were least satisfied with the variety of advanced courses offered within their major.
 For every aspect of their college experience, Shippensburg graduates reported a higher level of satisfaction rating than the system norms.